D.R.O.P. DUI Diversion in Pinellas County

 In March of 2018, the State Attorney’s Office in Hillsborough County created a diversion program for the first DUI case called RIDR.
 Completing RIDR does not result in the charges being dismissed, but it does result in the DUI being reduced to reckless driving with a withhold of adjudication.

-In some cases, the prosecutor might drop the DUI charges entirely, especially if the criminal defense attorney has filed a viable motion to dismiss or a motion to suppress or exclude evidence.
+In some cases, the prosecutor might drop the DUI charges entirely, especially if the criminal defense attorney has a viable motion to dismiss or a motion to suppress or exclude evidence.

 Other Types of Diversion Programs in Pinellas County, FL